What is Cerebral Palsy Therapy?

 Physical Therapy

-Physical therapy is often recommended for children with cerebral palsy.
+Cerebral palsy physical therapy is often recommended for children with the condition.

 According to United Cerebral Palsy (UCP), when physical therapy is combined with other treatments for children with cerebral palsy, their bodies may compensate by finding other areas of the brain that are not damaged.